MatyaAydin/SemesterProject/notes/questions.md

 * Should median filter be causal ? do I apply it on the whole time series or just the outliers ?

-remove for train not test to detect outliers